 These are all just examples of how marketing can play a role within your sales funnels.
 You can obviously switch the marketing tactics around to fit your needs and decide what works best for you and your business.Learn all about what sales funnels are and why your business needs them!Click To Tweet

 But in all seriousness, everyone who is selling a product or a service needs a proper sales funnel strategy.

 Without mapping out a sales funnel strategy, your marketing efforts may not get you aware because your potential customers are unclear as to what the next steps are in the purchasing process.

 You want to nurture your potential leads to the point where they realize they can’t live without buying your product or service.

 Having a set sales funnel (or multiple sales funnels) gives you the opportunity to not always be chasing the next sale, which is what we all want, right?

 Mapping out a sales funnel will help you be consistent with your marketing and helps you measure the progress you make in each phase.
 Measuring your progress is imperative because you can start to identify what phase people fall off at and start making adjustments.

 Great sales funnels build trust and credibility over time by providing incredibly valuable content.
-Gaining their trust will give your potential customers, even more, an incentive to buy from you.
+Gaining their trust will give your potential customers, even more, incentive to buy from you.

 We hope this introductory post to sales funnels and what they are all about was helpful for you.